-The muscles in the wall of the esophagus may also be weak, a condition that tends to get worse over time.
+The muscles in the esophagus wall may also be weak, which tends to worsen over time.

 Esophageal stenosis .
 A narrowed esophagus (stenosis) can catch large pieces of food.
-Tumors or scar tissue, often caused by gastroesophageal reflux disease, can cause narrowing.
+Tumors or scar tissue, often caused by gastroesophageal reflux disease, can cause tightening.

 Esophageal tumors .
-The difficulty to swallow tends to get worse progressively when there are esophageal tumors.
+The difficulty in swallowing tends to worsen progressively when there are esophageal tumors.

 Foreign bodies .
 Sometimes, food or another object can partially block the throat or esophagus.
 Older adults with dentures and people who have trouble chewing their food may be more likely to have a piece of food lodged in the throat or esophagus.

-Esophageal ring .
-A thin area of narrowing in the lower esophagus may intermittently cause difficulty in swallowing solid foods.
+Esophageal ring.
+A thin area of narrowing in the lower esophagus may intermittently cause difficulty swallowing solid foods.

 Radiation therapy .
 This cancer treatment can cause inflammation and scarring of the esophagus.

-Certain conditions can weaken the muscles of the throat, making it difficult to move food from the mouth to the throat and into the esophagus when it begins to swallow.
+Certain conditions can weaken the throat muscles, making it difficult to move food from the mouth to the throat and into the esophagus when it begins to swallow.

-You may suffocate, bite or cough when you try to swallow or have the sensation that food or liquids go down the windpipe or through the nose.
+You may suffocate, bite or cough when you try to swallow or feel that food or liquids go down the windpipe or through the nose.
 This can lead to pneumonia.

 Neurological damage .
-Sudden neurological damage, such as a stroke or brain or spinal cord injury, can affect your ability to swallow.
+Sudden neurological impairment, such as a stroke or brain or spinal cord injury, can affect your ability to swallow.

 Cancer .
 Certain types of cancer and some cancer treatments, such as radiation, can cause difficulty swallowing.